Table of Contents_

 We’ve done the research and checked out dozens of options to bring you the best gas chainsaws on the market.
 Whether you’re looking for a general purpose chainsaw for homeowners doing yard work, brush removal or fire prep, or have a specific professional need, we’ve gone through the chainsaw reviews to sort out the best.
 We’ve looked especially at power, reliability, ease of use and weight.

 Our top pick, the Remington 16” 42cc gas chainsaw, has a great reputation for durability and is rated as one of the best petrol chainsaws you can buy.
-Read on to see more of our top picks.
+Read on to discover more top-quality tools.

 Award: Top Pick